 odd considering how brash I can be

+at times.
 They know I am not your

 run of the mill girl.
 They know how

 independent I am.
-They know
+They know how

 open I am.
 They know how much I love